CopernicaMarketingSoftware/Documentation/SMTPeter/en/personalization.md

 ```

 But what if there's also a Sarah in your mailing list.
 You wouldn't want
 to display nothing to her, would you?
-That's where the `{elseif}` becomes
+That's where the `{elseif}` comes in.
-the protagonist.

 ```text
 {if $name == 'John'}Hello John{elseif $name == 'Sarah'}Hello Sarah{/if}